DArtagnan-GPSL/Universal-Grammar-for-Process-Communication---GPSL-v1.1/README.md

 ---

-> **Project Status:** GPSL is currently a **research and specification repository** with a **minimal runnable simulation**.
-The complete architectural documentation is available, and a simple pod demonstration can be run locally.
-Full implementation is in progress.
+> **Project Status:** GPSL is currently a **research and specification repository**.
+This repo contains core conceptual documents, symbolic language specifications, architecture proposals, and example reasoning flows.
+A minimal runnable prototype is in development.

 ---